jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 #### Fragmentation grid
 Shows fragmentation information for all indexes in the SQL Server database.
 Note that collecting and examining fragmentation information can take considerable time and put significant load on your server.

-For information about the Fragmentation statistics displayed on the Fragmentation page:

-* SQL Server 2005 and above:- See the sys.dm_db_index_physical_stats DMV.
+For information about the Fragmentation statistics displayed on the Fragmentation page see the sys.dm_db_index_physical_stats DMV.
-* SQL Server 2000:- See the DBCC SHOWCONTIG topic in the Transact-SQL Reference section in Microsoft SQL Server Books Online.

 ##### Types of Fragmentation
 The following types of fragmentation can occur in SQL Server tables: Internal and External.